tanmaysinghx/dynamo-app-onboarding-service/README.md

 - **Java 17:** Make sure you have Java Development Kit (JDK) 17 installed.
 - **Apache Maven:** Maven is used for building and managing the project dependencies.
-- **Integrated Development Environment (IDE):** You can use any Java-compatible IDE such as IntelliJ IDEA or Eclipse.
+- **Integrated Development Environment (IDE):** You can use any Java-compatible IDE such as IntelliJ IDEA, Spring Tool Suite 4 or Eclipse.

 ## Setup